 - Are you open to accepting changes in our relationship now that this has occurred?

 - What will you do to help me gain trust in you again?

 - How can I trust you to make healthier choices in the future?

 In the end, you may decide that breaking up with your boyfriend is healthiest due to their actions or responses.
 However, a conversation could help clarify that decision.
 If you decide to stay with your partner, couples counseling could be a valuable method of gaining professional guidance as you navigate changes in your relationship and any grief, anger, or distress you feel.

 Lean On Your Support System

 Research indicates that positive social support systems can improve the well-being of individuals after divorce and separation.
-Even if you were not married, leaning on those you love and asking for advice could benefit you.
+Even if you are/were not married, leaning on those you love and asking for advice throughout this experience could benefit you.

 Give Yourself Time To Decide

-Try to take time to care for yourself.
+It could help to try and take time to care for yourself.
 If you live with your partner, ask for space if you need it.
 You might choose to spend time with your family or stay with friends for a week or two until you feel ready to discuss the situation with your boyfriend.
-Studies show that taking time before you decide can be essential in the decision-making process and may prevent regret.
+Studies suggest that taking time before you decide can be essential in the decision-making process and may help prevent regret.